The Five Fluffiest Cat Breeds

 Ragdolls

 Ragdoll cats are super fluffy and oh-so-pretty!
 From those super soft and creamy coats to their striking blue eyes, the Ragdoll cat is a favorite among many cat lovers.
-If you're curious as to how these gorgeous felines got their name, you'd know as soon as you held one in your arms.
-These big and fluffy kitties are known for going limp, and this makes them one of the most perfect lap cats of all.
-Despite all that fluff of theirs, these cats only require minimal grooming to keep their coat looking nice.
-I've had the pleasure of seeing them at cat shows before, and it's always a treat.
-They're beautiful, sweet, and extremely laid-back from my experiences.
-Oh, and don't forget, they're perfectly photogenic, too!
-Want to learn more about Ragdoll cats?
-Check out this article here dedicated to them.
+If you’re curious how these gorgeous felines got their name, you’ll know as soon as you hold one in your arms.
+These big and fluffy kitties are known for going limp, making them one of the most perfect lap cats of all.

 Siberians

-Fun little fact for you about these Russian kitty cats.
-Did you know that despite all of their gorgeous fur, they're actually considered to be a hypoallergenic cat breed?
-This is because their bodies produce significantly less than average enzymes which trigger allergies in humans.
-A friend of mine has one whose husband is severely allergic to cats, and Jack and the family have no issues at all.
-So don't let that thick and fluffy fool you into thinking this cat would trigger allergies.
-Siberian cats are playful and energetic, and also love to cuddle and aren't known to be shy around strangers.
+Here is a fun little fact for you about these Russian kitty cats.
+Did you know that despite their gorgeous fur, they’re considered a hypoallergenic cat breed?
+This is because their bodies produce significantly fewer enzymes than average, which triggers human allergies.
+A friend of mine has one whose husband is severely allergic to cats, and Jack and the family have no issues.
+So don’t let that thick and fluffy fool you into thinking this cat would trigger allergies.
+Purebred Siberian cats are known for being playful, energetic, and love cuddling and people.
 For Siberians, they communicate loudly and often with their humans, as they are one of the most talkative cat breeds.